 14. Using CSS Sprites to Reduce HTTP Requests

-CSS sprites can reduce the load time by simply reducing the amount of HTTP requests your page makes to the server through consolidation of your CSS background images.
+CSS sprites can reduce the load time by simply reducing the number of HTTP requests your page makes to the server through consolidation of your CSS background images.
 While it is true that bandwidth will be saved with sprites, it occurs only on initial page load.
-When you combine that with the fact of higher internet speed and amount of time spent on slicing the design, there may be a little reason to use sprite method.
+When you combine that with the fact of higher internet speed and amount of time spent on slicing the design, there may be a little reason to use the sprite method.

 More on this topic: CSS Sprites

 It takes about 20-120ms for DNS to resolve IP address for a given domain name and the browser can”t do anything until the process gets over.
 Steve Souders suggests that splitting the compress into at least two but no more than four hostnames reduce the DNS lookup and reduce the loading time considerably.

 More on this topic: DNS Lookup